nirvanatikku/gitledger/docs/architecture.md

 ## Why Subprocess Instead of pygit2?

-The spec mentions `pygit2` as a scaling strategy.
-The current implementation uses `subprocess` because:
+GitLedger uses `subprocess` to call git instead of `pygit2` because:

 1. **Zero dependencies** — no need to install `libgit2` C library
 2. **Universal compatibility** — works on any system with git
 3. **Simpler packaging** — no binary wheels, no platform-specific builds
+4. **Persistent `cat-file --batch`** process eliminates per-read subprocess overhead
+5. **Batched reads** (chunked at 200) avoid pipe buffer deadlocks while maximizing throughput

-4. **Good enough performance** — for the target workload (small artifacts, moderate commit rates)
+The performance characteristics are well-suited for the target workload: small structured artifacts with moderate commit rates.

-A `pygit2` backend could be added as an optional optimization for high-volume use cases.